AWS Big Data Blog

 4. Deploying the application to Managed Service for Apache Flink

-Now that our application is running and generating results end-to-end, we can use the Power for other tasks.
+Now that our application is running and generating results end-to-end, we can use the Skill for other tasks.
 For example, you can get guidance on KPU allocation and parallelism settings based on your expected throughput, configure monitoring with CloudWatch metrics, logging, and dashboards for operational visibility, or set up infrastructure as code (IaC) for deploying in Managed Service for Apache Flink.
 We can prompt: “This is great!
 Can you help me deploy this application to Managed Service for Apache Flink?
 I’d like to use CloudFormation for deployment.”

 Kiro conversation summarizing creation of CloudFormation deployment resources